 You can adjust the display of the filter label if you turn on the Show filter label option.

 If you have more than one listing grid on the current page, you should specify which one you would like your filter to work with.
 To perform it you should simply put the CSS ID of a necessary widget (it could be set in the Advanced menu tab) to the Query ID field.

 All the steps are pretty much the same as for publication.
 However, there are some differences.

 While creating a filter, be attentive to choose the needed option for products.
 For example, if you want to choose the Taxonomy Data Source, select the Product Tags, Product Categories, etc. In case you are going to choose the Posts in the Data Source drop-down menu, be careful to specify in the Post Type menu the Products, Jet Woo Templates, and other options.

-Furthermore, be careful when in Elementor editor you choose the option to apply the filter for.
-Make sure, that the chosen option and the content on the site are displayed with the same widget, for instance, in our case it was the Product Grid.
+Furthermore, be careful when in the Elementor editor, you choose the option to apply the filter for.
+Make sure that the chosen option and the content on the site are displayed with the same widget; for instance, in our case, it was the Product Grid.

 Assign the Select filter in a similar way as it was described for publications, and enjoy the result.

 That’s it.
 Now you know how to help the users of your website to filter posts or products on the page with the help of the Select filter.